sqlxpert/aws-tag-sched-ops/readme.md

   |RDS database instance|`managed-start`| | |`managed-reboot`|`managed-snapshot`|`managed-snapshot-stop`|`managed-stop`|

 * Also tag the resource with valid [repetitive (`-periodic`)](#repetitive-schedules) and/or [one-time (`-once`)](#one-time-schedules) schedule tag(s).
 Prefix with the operation.
-* If there are no corresponding schedule tags, an operation-enabling tag will be ignored, and the operation will never occur.
+* If there are no corresponding schedule tags, an enabling tag will be ignored, and the operation will never occur.
 * To temporarily suspend an operation, delete its enabling tag.
 You may leave its schedule tag(s) in place.
 * Examples: